-The goal of this funding opportunity is to establish secure and dignified temporary emergency shelters, providing essential supplies to unhoused adults seeking refuge from adverse weather conditions, including snow, smoke, extreme heat, and other severe weather events.
+The goal of this funding opportunity is to provide secure and dignified temporary emergency shelters, providing essential supplies to unhoused individuals seeking refuge from adverse weather conditions, including snow, smoke, extreme heat, and other severe weather events.
 Additionally, the program aims to support staffing and related operating costs.

 Successful proposals will demonstrate the capacity to deliver an emergency severe weather shelter program, offering immediate refuge and support to vulnerable individuals during extreme weather conditions.
 This entails ensuring their safety and well-being by providing immediate shelter, essential supplies, and supportive services.
 By addressing the needs of individuals experiencing homelessness during severe weather events, the program seeks to mitigate the risk of harm and enhance their well-being in our community.
 Overnight shelter will be available every day, including holidays, when severe weather activation is required.
 Successful proposals will demonstrate the ability to activate their severe weather response within 24-72 hours of notification.
+Additionally, applicants proposing to expand their number of beds will receive additional points.